Category: Buying a Business

 For the latest news on business sales, such as Google reviews affecting the sale of Orange County construction businesses, follow our blog.

 Why use a Standardized Purchase Offer or LOI to Sell or Buy a Business vs Custom Agreement

-Purchase Agreements for the sale of a business are either Asset Purchase Agreements, Stock Purchase Agreements or LOI’s (Letters of Intent).
+Purchase Agreements for e-commerce businesses for sale in Orange County are either Asset Purchase Agreements, Stock Purchase Agreements or LOI’s (Letters of Intent).
 There are effectively two choices when buying or selling a business with respect to purchase agreements.
 A buyer can opt to have their attorney draft the purchase agreement from scratch or use a standardized purchase agreement such as the one created by the California Association of Business Brokers (CABB).

 Thousands of businesses are sold every year and while the businesses are all very different, the transaction process is the same for each business.
 Much like CAR (California Association of Realtors) created standardized purchase agreements and associated forms, CABB (California Association of Business Brokers) has done the same for business sales.

 The CABB purchase agreements were drafted by attorneys that are Associate Members of CABB alongside CABB’s most experienced Business Brokers.
 Their objective was to produce standardized agreements for business sales likened to residential and commercial real estate purchase agreements produced by CAR and AIR (Association of Industrial Realtors).

 Using the standardized agreements are advantageous in four ways

 - The CABB forms and agreements are written to include the majority of components in an asset or stock sale and have protections built-in for both buyer and seller.
 The contracts are easily read and in the case of a stock sale form the foundation of the purchase agreement for your attorney to review rather than creating an entire document from scratch (which you are billed for).
 If you choose to use an attorney they can add an addendum with any additional terms or language they feel is required.